centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-linux-telegraf-agent.md

 1. For this to work, you must first get a valid certificate or generate a self-signed one on the poller as detailed below.

-> In the next prerequisites, replace `${HOSTNAME}` with the poller's FQDN if they don't match.
+> In the command below, replace `${HOSTNAME}` with the poller's FQDN if they don't match.
-> If you set the access parameters to the configuration server by IP address instead of FQDN,
+> If you set an IP address in the access parameters to the configuration server instead of an FQDN,
 > the Telegraf agent will refuse the certificate.

 ```bash